harel-coffee/mouse-v1-context-auto/readme.txt

-The raw input data structures are from files in .mat and phy2 via kilosort.
+The raw input data structures are from files in .mat and phy2 via kilosort, which are huge, and not shared, so Supp Fig 1 cannot be recreated.

-We provide an internal version of the raw data in neo format: https://neo.readthedocs.io/en/stable/install.html
+We provide an internal version of the raw data in neo format (.nio files): https://neo.readthedocs.io/en/stable/install.html